crownstone/firmware-tests/README.md

 ## Commercial license

-This firmware can also be provided under a commercial license.
+This software can also be provided under a commercial license.
 If you are not an open-source developer or are not planning to release adaptations to the code under one or multiple of the mentioned licenses, contact us to obtain a commercial license.

 * License: Crownstone commercial license